wowa-q/bugal/docs/mvp.md

 - [] calculate checksum for the csv
 - [] avoid import of the same csv
 - [] create History object

+## Not supported / Bug
+- import of multi csv files.
+Only one by one import is possible